Calosoma scrutator

 Calosoma scrutator, commonly known as the fiery searcher and caterpillar hunter, is a species of ground beetle belonging to the genus Calosoma.
 This beetle can be as large as 35 mm long, and is hence among the largest of the ground beetles found in North America.
 The distribution of this species is relatively widespread, and is common in North America.
 The adult beetle is known to excrete a foul-smelling oil when it is handled.
 The oil has been described as smelling similar to rotten milk or rancid olive oil.

 It was originally described in Virginia by Johan Christian Fabricius in 1775.
 It is a predatory beetle and also happens to be predatorial in its larval stage as well.
 Their varying colors and metallic shine make them very intriguing to those who spend time collecting different types of bugs.
 They are found mostly in North America along the east coast but have been found in Mexico, Venezuela, and Guatemala.
 Adults eat caterpillars and other worms, but most notably the forest tent caterpillar (Mala-cosoma disstria) and cankerworms.
 This fact gives Calosoma scrutator the nickname of "Caterpillar Hunter".
 These beetles are very good predators of agricultural pests such as spongy moth larvae.
-However, there are natural predators that like to snack on the fiery searcher beetle.
-Some of those animals include: skunks, birds, and occasionally raccoons.
-Another few predators of this beetle are toads and foxes.
+Predators that like to snack on the fiery searcher beetle include skunks, birds, raccoons, foxes, and toads.